 The number of proposed methods to satisfy each agenda item should be kept to a minimum, and the description of each method should be as concise as possible.

-In some cases, when more than one method is presented, it may be possible to provide advantages and disadvantages for each method.
-However, in such cases, responsible groups are strongly encouraged to limit the number of advantages and disadvantages for each method to a maximum of three (3) each.
+If necessary, views may be provided on these methods.
+The number of views shall be limited to the minimum possible.

+In order to reduce the number of methods, options for a method may be included in the Report and should be kept to a minimum.

 While a method of “no-change” is always a possible method and normally should not be included amongst the methods, an explicit “no-change” method could be included on a case-by-case basis, provided it is proposed by an administration together with (an) accompanying reason(s).

 Examples of regulatory texts could also be developed for the methods and could be presented in the relevant sections of the draft CPM texts relating to regulatory and procedural considerations.